Skip to main content Scroll Top

 Fred Strype

-Fred has a BA from Fairfield University, an MFA from Columbia University School of the Arts and postgraduate study at the American Film Institute and New York University, Tisch School of the Arts.
+Fred Strype has a BA from Fairfield University, an MFA from Columbia University School of the Arts and postgraduate study at the American Film Institute and New York University, Tisch School of the Arts.
 Strype is an award-winning screenwriter and filmmaker whose work has been screened and honored internationally.
 Head of Raindance Pictures, he heads up the Filmmaking/New Media Arts Program at Sarah Lawrence College, in Bronxville, NY where he is also a Professor of Screenwriting.
 As a faculty member in the Graduate Film Division of Columbia University, his alma mater, he taught screenwriting, film history and theory.
-Strype is a former Executive Director of the Irving Texas Film Commission in Dallas/Ft.
-Worth.
+Strype is a former Executive Director of the Irving Texas Film Commission.
 He recently won the Grand Prize at the Nantucket Film Festival, The Showtime Tony Cox Award in Screenwriting and was also a 2008 member of the Nantucket Screenwriters Colony.
-He lectures nationally and is a screenwriting juror and panelist at the Austin Film Festival where he won an award in 2002.
+He lectures nationally and is a screenwriting juror and panelist at the Austin Film Festival.
 Strype has developed projects for companies such as: Columbia/Tristar/Sony, Lifetime, MTM Productions, Family Channel, FX, Alliance/ Atlantis, Turman-Foster Productions, James Manos Productions and FX.